 All clouded leopards are medium-sized cats.
 Their fur has distinctive large cloud-like spots delineated in black.
 The spots are darker than the rest of the fur.

-Little is known about clouded leopards for they are difficult to find and study in the wild.
-Scientist mostly know about them from zoo specimens.
-Since 2010, footage caught by camera-traps set in the forests have helped biologists understand them a bit better.
+Little is known about clouded leopards, as they are difficult to find and study in the wild.
+Scientists mostly know about them from zoo specimens.
+Since 2010, footage caught by camera-traps set in the forests has helped biologists understand them a bit better.

 6. Tapanuli orangutan

 This is another case of mistaken identity.
-In the 1930’s a zoologist reported orangutans lived south of Lake Toba, in the island of Sumatra, Indonesia.
+In the 1930s, a zoologist reported orangutans lived south of Lake Toba, on the island of Sumatra, Indonesia.
 But the discovery was missed by the scientific community at large.

-The new species, Pongo Tapanuliensis behaves in many ways like other orangutans: they live in rainforests, spend 90% of their waking time on trees, and eat mostly fruits, with the occasional invertebrate treat.
+The new species, Pongo tapanuliensis, behaves in many ways like other orangutans.
+They, too, live in rainforests and spend 90% of their waking time on trees.
+They eat mostly fruits, with an occasional invertebrate treat.

 7. Genie’s dogfish

-These mini sharks are about 70 cm (2.3 ft) long and have big green-blue eyes that make them look like a caricature.
-They live below 200 m (656 ft) and probably feed on small fishes and invertebrates.
+These mini sharks are about 70 cm (2.3 ft) long and have big green-blue eyes, which make them look like a caricature.
+They live at depths of 200 m (656 ft) or more and probably feed on small fishes and invertebrates.

-The shark family has extended of the late as more species are discovered.
+The shark family has grown lately as more species are discovered.
 Toby and her team, for example, discovered another deep-sea species, the Atlantic Sixgill Shark, the same year they discovered the Genie’s.

 8. Lesula monkey

 Don’t know what an olingo is?
 You are not alone.
-They are small, furry, cuddly mammals that live in trees in South America.
-They are related to raccoons.
+They are small, furry, cuddly mammals.
+Olingos live in trees in South America.
+And they are related to raccoons.